alvo254/sky/docs/challange14.md

 response times, and degraded user experience.
 The key challenges they face include:

-- 1.Scalability: The current infrastructure lacks the scalability needed to handle sudden surges in traffic, especially during peak periods or when new clients are onboard.
+- 1. Scalability: The current infrastructure lacks the scalability needed to handle sudden surges in traffic, especially during peak periods or when new clients are onboard.

 - 2. Performance Optimization: Applications are not optimised for efficiency, leading to high resource consumption, inefficient code execution, and sluggish response times.